This can be a helping hand ... or a helping foot!

 might you offer?

 - How might you recognize a taboo relationship bond?

 - Briefly describe three ways to dissolve a

 taboo relationship bond

-- A woman describes a 'black hole' in her chest.
+- A woman describes a 'dark hole' inside her chest.
 How might you

 - A man says that an angry demon possesses him.
 How might you

-- How might you recognize and coach a person with chronic sadness?
+- How might you recognize and help a person resolve chronic sadness?

 - How might you discern between identity conflict and